CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/cmssw/gpu/gpuClustering-findClus.md

 # findClus

-CUDA kernel for finding Clusters given digis extracted from raw data.
+CUDA kernel for finding [Clusters](../../basic-concepts.md#pixel-cluster) given digis extracted from raw data.

-It is meant to be executed with a 1D grid of blocks, each block being a 1D grid of threads.
+Taking advantage of the [SoA](../../basic-concepts.md#soaaos) data approach, it is meant to be executed with a 1D grid of blocks, each block being a 1D grid of threads.
 The number of blocks and threads used to launch this kernel depends on the Phase: